 After my work in Maine ended, my partner came running into the house screaming that one of my “prison kids” was just on This American Life.
 I refused to believe it!
 Surely, there was no way that something from “The LEGO Lab” (as the kids called our classroom) could have made it to the best storytelling program on radio.
 I checked the web site and sure enough, Joey’s piece of Mike Wallace-style investigative journalism, “Who Peed in the Pudding?” was played on Ira Glass’ show from coast-to-coast.
 You MUST listen to this short piece to be reminded of what kids, all kids, are capable of and to hear Joey remain calm during a stressful situation when all of the adults around him behave badly.
 Hilarity ensues!

 I met Ira Glass, host of This American Life, a few years ago and he told me that Joey’s piece was one of his all-time favorites.
-This American Life seems to repeat it at least once a year.
+This American Life seems to re-air the piece at least once a year.

 While looking for Joey’s two radio programs, I found one that I never heard before.
 Joey’s Phone Call Home is just what it sounds like.
 An incarcerated teenager called home (from our classroom – probably in violation of 100 rules) and recorded the conversation.
 It is the banality of the conversation that reduced me to tears.
 All stereotypes of troubled kids and their “whacked-out” parents fade away when you listen to the heart-wrenching, but completely casual exchange between Joey, his mother and his little sister.
 It’s unbelievably poignant.